 Revision time is upon us – the exam is nearly here.

-Now is the time to do the doing – and doing the doing in the right way.
+Now is the time to be doing the doing – and do the doing in the right way.